Z-Curve Plot: A Visual Diagnostic for Publication Bias in Meta-Analysis: Introduction

 \section{Introduction}

 An important concern for the validity of meta-analytic conclusions is publication bias, the suppression of statistically non-significant and nonconforming findings \citep{sterling1959publication, rosenthal1964further}.
-This well-documented suppression \citep[e.g.,][]{scheel2021excess, zwet2021significance, masicampo2012peculiar} causes overestimated effect sizes and inflated evidence against the null hypothesis \citep[e.g.,][]{de2015surge, fanelli2017meta, bartos2022footprint}.
-As such, numerous methods were developed to adjust for publication bias, including selection models \citep[e.g.,][]{hedges1984estimation, iyengar1988selection, vevea1995general, copas1999works, van2015meta, citkowicz2017parsimonious}, regression (asymmetry) based approaches \citep[e.g.,][]{duval2000trim, stanley2014meta, bom2019kinked}, and Bayesian model-averaging methods \citep{maier2020robust, bartos2022robust} (also see \citealp{irsova2023spurious} for selection on standard errors and \citealp{marks2020historical} for a historical overview).
+This well-documented suppression \citep{scheel2021excess, zwet2021significance, masicampo2012peculiar} causes overestimated effect sizes and inflated evidence against the null hypothesis \citep{de2015surge, fanelli2017meta, bartos2022footprint}.
+As such, numerous methods were developed to adjust for publication bias, including selection models \citep{hedges1984estimation, iyengar1988selection, vevea1995general, copas1999works, van2015meta, citkowicz2017parsimonious}, regression (asymmetry) based approaches \citep{duval2000trim, stanley2014meta, bom2019kinked}, and Bayesian model-averaging methods \citep{maier2020robust, bartos2022robust} (also see \citep{irsova2023spurious} for selection on standard errors and \citep{marks2020historical} for a historical overview).

-Despite these developments, the adoption of advanced adjustment techniques remains limited.
-Most meta-analyses still rely on funnel plots and Egger’s test \citep{egger1997bias} before reporting publication-bias-unadjusted (unadjusted) estimates \citep{wu2025what}.
-This analytic approach persists even though funnel plots are unreliable for detecting publication bias \citep{terrin2005empirical, lau2006case} and Egger’s test is often underpowered \citep{renkewitz2019detect, stanley2021detecting}.
-Moreover, because these and related regression methods target asymmetry in the sampling distribution, they are vulnerable to ``small-study effects''.
-In other words, the asymmetry-based approaches might falsely indicate publication bias in settings where studies of different sizes target different populations (\citealp{tang2000misleading}; e.g., small clinical trials vs. large general-population trials).
-Any detected asymmetry can therefore reflect genuine heterogeneity rather than publication bias \citep{sterne2011recommendations}, which invites dismissal of publication bias concerns.
+Despite these methodological developments, there has been a lack of publication bias-specific visual diagnostics.
+An exception is the well-known funnel plot \citep{light1984summing} with several extensions, such as contour enhancement \citep{peters2008contour} and power enhancement \citep{kossmeier2020power}.
+However, funnel plots are criticized due to their unreliability in detecting publication bias \citep{terrin2005empirical, lau2006case} and their vulnerability to ``small-study effects''.\footnote{ In other words, the funnel plot might falsely indicate publication bias in settings where studies of different sizes target different populations (\citep{tang2000misleading}; e.g., small clinical trials vs. large general-population trials), and other settings \citep[see][for an overview]{egger1997bias}.
+While some of the limitations can be partially addressed by incorporating covariates into the analysis, any detected asymmetry can reflect genuine heterogeneity or other small-study effects rather than publication bias \citep{sterne2011recommendations}, which invites the dismissal of publication bias concerns.} More importantly, while funnel plots are valuable tools for data exploration before statistical modeling takes place, they are not meant for the visual assessment of already estimated models.